mikolalysenko/laplacian-deformation/README.md

 of vertices of the mesh.
 Note that this is a slow operation that performs performs cholesky decomposition!

-* `handles`.
-Vertices can be freely manipulated.
+* `handles`. vertices that can be freely manipulated.

 * `unconstrained` these are vertices that are free, and are solved for in the laplacian deformation calculations.

-* `boundary` These are vertices specifies the boundary of the region we are performing deformation on.
+* `boundary` These vertices specifies the boundary of the region we are performing deformation on.

 Some images will serve to clarify the meaning of the above